fourgates/SmartGroceryList/README.md

 	* date filters
    *  product filters
    *   recipe filters
+* each row should have an autocomplete that gets populated from previous lists
-* need to create a data structure to store weekly lists (needed to populate autocomplete from previous week(s))
+* ~need to create a data structure to store weekly lists (needed to populate autocomplete from previous week(s))~
     * date
     * list of items
-* add a date picker to keep track of shopping list dates
+* ~add a date picker to keep track of shopping list dates~
-* each row should have an autocomplete that gets populated from previous lists
 * ~add checkbox to each row and strike through if checked~
 * ~if checkbox is marked display a delete button~
 * ~abstract product to grocery-list component~